clairdl/marskafka/README.md

 # marskafka

-Marskafka is a distributed kafka network with 3 docker-composed microservices that interact with eachother through kafka's message brokering system.
-The general flow is:
+Marskafka is a Kafka data processing pipeline that uses deep learning to colorize & tweet images from NASA’s Mars Rover API
-1. Images from our dearest little Mars rovers up above, of which the majority are greyscale, are consumed from a NASA API and are filtered between two topics:
+1. Images from our Mars Rovers are consumed from NASA's API and are filtered between two topics:
 - `queue.bwimg` for greyscale images
 - `stream.colorimg` for RGB images
-2. An instance of the [deoldify](https://github.com/jantic/DeOldify) deep learning network listens to the greyscale queue, colorizes, and forwards to the colored queue
+2. An instance of the [deoldify](https://github.com/jantic/DeOldify) deep learning network listens to the greyscale queue, colorizes the images, and forwards them to the colored stream
-3. Both topics will them merge at nabokov– where a [twitter bot](https://twitter.com/marskafka) ranks images from the current epoch (daily) and tweets the "most interesting" one (this is subjective of course, but I'm currently ranking by image noise)
+3. Both topics will them merge at nabokov– a [twitter bot](https://twitter.com/marskafka) that takes 3 images from the current epoch (daily) and tweets them to [this account](https://twitter.com/marskafka)

-It was written for educational purposes to learn about Kafka, pub/sub models, and stream processing; it would be quite the comical example of over-engineering otherwise!
+I built this to learn about distributed computing, publish/subscribe models, and stream processing

 ## Codebase structure